 Illustrating a Children’s Book

 I partnered with a coworker/friend from my previous full-time job to illustrate a story she wrote called Maggie’s New Home.
 It’s a sweet story about a dog moving to a new place, meeting new friends, and learning to feel at home in her new environment.
 As an illustrator, it challenged me greatly.
 We both had a rough vision of how the book might look.
 Internally, I didn’t feel I had enough mileage to complete the task but I remember someone once said, “Don’t Wait Until You’re Ready”.
 So I decided to take on the project.
-It ended up being an amazing learning experience of what it takes to be a professional illustrator and showed me areas where I need to improve to become the best visual storyteller.
+It ended up being an amazing learning experience of what it takes to be a professional illustrator and showed me areas where I need to improve to become a better visual storyteller.
 If you’re interested in buying a copy of my first published work, it’s available on Amazon for 10.99.
 If you decided to get the book and enjoy it, please leave a review.

 When it comes to personal projects, I’ve held up well too.
 I completed a smaller project and kept my daily tasks.
 However, I had to break my commitment to a larger comic project that was going to take most of the year to finish.
 I broke the commitment, not because of how long it was going to take, but because I didn’t feel the story aligned with my vision as a storyteller.
 As the story lost its purpose, my interest and joy for it began to wane.
 How can I expect someone else to enjoy my work if I don’t enjoy it?
 The act of working on it is a different story.
 There will always come a time when your project gets difficult and that’s when you’ll find yourself growing the most.